-20. BA-MA-PHD PROGRAM IN BCB
+20. BA-MS-PHD PROGRAM IN BCB

-Degree Requirements for BA-MA-PhD Degree Track in Biochemistry & Cell Biology
+Degree Requirements for BA-MS-PhD Degree Track in Biochemistry & Cell Biology

 Admission.
-Qualified Rice University undergraduates can apply to enroll in the Biochemistry & Cell Biology BA-MA-PhD program track in the spring of their sophomore year.
+Qualified Rice University undergraduates can apply to enroll in the Biochemistry & Cell Biology BA-MS-PhD program track in the spring of their sophomore year.
 Some course requirements for graduate studies are completed at the same time as the upper-level undergraduate degree requirements.
-Laboratory research performed in undergraduate and graduate research courses is presented as the MA thesis in the summer following graduation and can serve as the initial phase of the Ph.D. thesis work.
-As a result, the graduate careers of these students will be accelerated by an anticipated 1-2 years, and such students may be able to obtain their Ph.D. degrees approximately 3 years after obtaining their BA-MA degree.
-If circumstances require, students may stop at the BA or MA level if they meet all the requirements for the respective degrees.
+Laboratory research performed in undergraduate and graduate research courses is presented as the MS thesis in the summer following graduation and can serve as the initial phase of the Ph.D. thesis work.
+As a result, the graduate careers of these students will be accelerated by an anticipated 1-2 years, and such students may be able to obtain their Ph.D. degrees approximately 3 years after obtaining their BA-MS degrees.
+If circumstances require, students may stop at the BA or MS level if they meet all the requirements for the respective degrees.

-Criteria for selection include academic performance (GPA ≥ 3.5), motivation, previous research experience, and personal qualities.
-Enrollment is limited, and the BCB BA-MA-PhD Track Committee will select applicants for admission.
+Criteria for selection include academic performance (GPA $\geq$ 3.5), motivation, previous research experience, and personal qualities.
+Enrollment is limited, and the BCB BA-MS-PhD Track Committee will select applicants for admission.

 BA in Biochemistry and Cell Biology Requirements.
-All of the requirements for a BA in Biochemistry & Cell Biology are required for the BA-MA-PhD track.
+All of the requirements for a BA in Biochemistry & Cell Biology are required for the BA-MS-PhD track.

-MA in Biochemistry and Cell Biology Requirements.
-The BA-MA-PhD Track Committee will advise students pursuing the BA-MA completion and will approve the formal course program of students during their final two years in the BA-MA program.
-Students who wish to pursue the BA-MA track must select the MA thesis advisor by the end of the sophomore year when they declare their major to provide the opportunity to begin a project that will form the basis of the MA thesis.
+MS in Biochemistry and Cell Biology Requirements.
+The BA-MS-PhD Track Committee will advise students pursuing the BA-MS completion and will approve the formal course program of students during their final two years in the BA-MS program.
+Students who wish to pursue the BA-MS track must select the MS thesis advisor by the end of the sophomore year when they declare their major to provide the opportunity to begin a project that will form the basis of the MS thesis.
+Students must take 12 credit hours each semester that apply to the undergradaute transcript to maintain full-time status as an undergraduate.
+Because 5 hours of graduate-level courses are required by the accelerated program in the fall and spring semesters of the senior year, it is advisable to take the two graduate-level electives in the junior year.

-For the MA, the following courses must be completed or evidence provided of successful completion of courses that covered the same material with a B- average or better (GPA ≥ 2.67):
+For the MS, the following courses must be completed or evidence provided of successful completion of courses that covered the same material with a B- average or better (GPA $\ge$ 2.67):

-BIOC 581/582 Graduate Research Seminar (4 semesters attendance, 1 presentation)
+BIOC 581/582 Graduate Research Seminar (4 semesters attendance, juinor and senior years; 1 presentation, senior year)

-BIOC 583 Molecular Interactions
+BIOC 583 Molecular Interactions (senior year)

-BIOC 587 Research Design, Proposal Writing, and Professional Development
+BIOC 587 Research Design, Proposal Writing, and Professional Development (summer after junior year)

-BIOC 588 Cellular Interactions
+BIOC 588 Cellular Interactions (senior year)

-UNIV 594 Training in the Responsible Conduct of Research
+UNIV 594 Training in the Responsible Conduct of Research (junior or senior year)

-BIOC 800 Graduate Research
+BIOC 800 Graduate Research (summers after sophomore and junior years)